Company town: Ukraine

 The city of Pripyat in Ukraine was established in 1970 solely to house the workers at the adjacent Chernobyl Nuclear Power Plant and their families.
 It was one of several "nuclear cities" constructed by Soviet nuclear power firms throughout the latter half of the 20th century.
 All amenities, stores, and employment were conducted through each nuclear city's power plant administration.

 United States

 Coalwood, West Virginia is a company town as portrayed in the movie October Sky.

 At their peak, there were more than 2,500 company towns, housing 3% of the US population.
 By the 1920s they were in decline due to factors mentioned above.

 The rate of company owned housing however was higher, the Bureau of Labor Statistics surveyed a sample of 213 companies for 1916, a full 34.4% of their workforce lived in company housing.
-However, the survey covered primarily manufacturing (textile, iron & steel mills) and mining towns.
+However, the survey covered primarily manufacturing (textile, iron and steel mills) and mining towns.

 The companies that ran the towns were mainly labor-intensive companies such as coal, steel, lumber, and various war industries.
 Most people living in these towns were immigrants new to the country.
 The tight, paternalistic control exerted by companies over the residents' behavior and even opinions caused issues and concerns, as was indicated earlier.